gilles537/cloud-native-track-kubernetes/lab-13/README.md

 ```

 The pod will `not` schedule next to the already running `test` environment pod
 on any node.
-This means that the scheduler is going to look for another pod
+This means that the scheduler is going to look for another node
 where no pod is running with the label `environment=test`.

 ## Task 4: Cleanup